sourav-bk/Golang/Goroutines&Channel.md

 A channel in Go is a communication mechanism used by goroutines.
 It allows safe data sharing between goroutines without explicit locks.

-Go channels use the FIFO (First-In, First-Out) method.
-Values sent to a channel are received in the same order they were sent.
+Go channels use the FIFO (First-In, First-Out) method and Values sent to a channel are received in the same order they were sent.

 If multiple goroutines are sending/receiving, the order of operations is preserved as they are processed through the channel's internal buffer.